argusDob/afs-test/README.md

 Also the modal should be accessible in the future according to WGAG framework.

 Currently the entire ```buefy``` library imported and we use only the table.
-This has a big impact to the performanance and incrase the ```First Contentful Paint``` and the ```Largest Contentful Paint```.
+This have a big impact to the performanance and incrase the ```First Contentful Paint``` and the ```Largest Contentful Paint```.
 Treeshaking should be applied before the app ship to production.